 While HVAC often has you on your feet, it can still be a fulfilling career.
 As a technician should be able to:

-• Work in awkward settings, such as tight or dusty spaces.
+• Work in awkward settings, such as tight or messy spaces.

 • Work evenings, weekends and overtime during peak demand.